yasiryagi/helpdesk/roles/validators/README.md

 This sends all rewards to the `controller`, at your disposal.

 #### Validating preferences
-1. The `unstake threshold` is the amount of times you can get slashed (for being offline) before you're automatically [unstaked](#unstaking).
-A low number can mean you stop being `validator` just because your internet is down a minute, but if you set the number too high, you will get slashed heavily if your node breaks down or you lose internet for an hour.
+1. The `unstake threshold` is the number of times you can get slashed (for being offline) before you're automatically [unstaked](#unstaking).
+A low number can mean you stop being `validator` just because your internet is down a minute, but if you set the number too high, you will get slashed heavily if your node breaks down or you lose the internet for an hour.

 2. The `payment preferences` is how the (joy) staking rewards are split between yourself and any potential [nominators](#nominating).
 The default (0) means that the reward is split based on the amount of bonded stake the `validator` and `nominators` have put up.
 Example: